RobinWijnant/docker-compose-dev-stack/www/localhost/README.md

 **Note:** Warnings that occur during the docker build are related to the image, not to this dev stack.

+After the containers are up and running the dashboard needs a couple of seconds to build (only once)

 ## Usage

 ### Workspace